How Many Sprays Of Perfume (How Much Is Too Much?)

 However, you can also follow a few tips to prolong the lifetime of any scent.

-Applying perfume to your pulse points and carefully layering your products can help ensure that you don’t need to spray a cloud to make your perfume last.
+Applying perfume to your pulse points and carefully layering your products can help ensure your perfume lasts without spraying a cloud.

 Spray On Pulse Points